alessiosferro/alessiosferro/README.md

-## Heyy there 👋😎
+## Hi, I am Alessio.
+Web Developer 👋😎

-Hello, I am Alessio!
 Welcome to my GitHub profile 🚀

 At the time of the writing (23th of December), I'm following the fullstack learning path on frontend masters.
 I am really enjoying learning shell scripting, VIM (and Neovim), database fundamentals and server side JavaScript programming in Node.js!